 “At present, a merchant implementing an e-commerce solution that uses iFrames to load all payment content from a PCI DSS compliant service provider may be eligible to assess its compliance using a reduced list of controls identified in SAQ A, the smallest possible subset of PCI DSS requirements, because most of the PCI DSS requirements are outsourced to the PSP.
 The full list of eligibility requirements for use of this reduced self-assessment questionnaire is outlined within the SAQ A document.”

-In short: iFrame-based payment processing may help merchants reduce their PCI scope and qualify for a shorter, less time-consuming compliance audit.
+In short: iFrame-based payment processing may help merchants reduce their PCI scope and qualify for a shorter, less time-consuming security audit.
 This stands in contrast to the API-based payment processing method, in which the merchant’s entire system for handling cardholder data – including their systems, people, and processes – may be subjected to the entire set of PCI DSS controls.
 This may require a longer, more complicated SAQ than the iFrame method.

 Additional PCI Compliance Considerations for Your e-Commerce Website